LCP LCP LCP

 Skip to content

-A lot has been, and will be, written about the importance of leadership communication in times of uncertainty and change.
-This year, unlike others in recent memory, challenges leaders to communicate with a higher bar of clarity, consistency, and frequency.
+Much has been written—and will continue to be—about the importance of leadership communication in times of uncertainty and change.
+This year, more than in recent memory, leaders face the challenge of communicating with greater clarity, consistency, and frequency.

 How do you know if you are doing enough?